adarshraj93/Self-Driving-Car-Engineer/P1-Find-Lane-Lines/README.md

 1. slope < -0.3 for the left lane
 2. slope > 0.3 for right lane.

+NOTE: The slopes are inverted as the yaxis is inverted in OpenCv.

 This discards all the flat lines achieveing a smooth lane line.
-The slopes are inverted as the yaxis is inverted in OpenCv.
 The start and end points for the y coordinates for the lanes lines to be generated are defined explicitly.
-Linear curve fitting is executed on the identified left and right lanes using polyfit() function.
+Linear curve fitting is executed on the identified left and right lines using polyfit() function.
 This function outputs the slope "A" and y intercept "B" in the line equation y=Ax+B. Using these coefficients the "x" cooridnates for the end and start points are calculated.

 Finally cv2.line() generates the full lane lines on both sides of the lane.
 This is merged with the orginal image for display.